cm-xlabs/docbook-idea-plugin/README.md

 ===================================

 It contains templates for Book, Chapter and Section documents and live templates for elements such as table, example etc.
-In addition, it integrates the xmlformat tool from Kitebird.
+In addition, it integrates the xmlformat tool from Kitebird for DocBook formatting.